software-developer-org/bootcamp/challenge_010-git_and_github/040-amend_remove_reset.md

 # Exercise: add, amend, remove, reset, checkout

-In this and all the remaining git exercise you can work directly on the sandbox.
+In this and all the remaining git exercises you can work directly on the sandbox.
 You don't need to create a local git repo for practicing beforehand.

 For the exercise follow the steps as described in the in the git ready repo.
 Consider: